cyrozap/nct-sio-debug-re/README.md

 This protocol can be used to read POST codes written by the BIOS/UEFI to x86 I/O port 80h (0x80), which can help in troubleshooting system startup issues.

-The serial Port 80h procotol is used on some newer motherboards for AMD and Intel CPUs.
+The serial Port 80h protocol is used on some newer motherboards for AMD and Intel CPUs.
 Specifically, motherboards that use Nuvoton Super I/O ("SIO") chips and don't have an LPC port exposed.
 Presumably, this protocol exists to enable debugging modern systems that don't have accessible LPC ports.
 LPC has been slowly phased out in recent years, so while it used to be common to see LPC used on TPM headers, now that TPMs are more frequently using SPI instead, those ports are no longer accessible to the user.